desiretech/lompang/README.md

 Below illustrates the _listen_ method.
 Note that User B is unaware of User A's presence in the group.
 Compare this with the [previous](#previousscenario) scenario.
 ![Listen](/images/2.png)

 Disconnect events are also broadcasted to Users in the Group.
 Illustrated below, User B is somehow disconnected at Stage 4.
-This change in presence is broadcasted to User A. Note that _timestamp_ of User B has changed from 0 in Stage3 to 1409876031645 in Stage 5. _Timestamp= 0_ indicates User B was online at Stage 3. _Timestamp= 1409876031645_ indicates User B was last seen at Sep5, 2014, 12:13:51am UTC.
+This change in presence is broadcasted to User A. Note that _timestamp_ of User B changed from 0 in Stage3 to 1409876031645 in Stage 5. _Timestamp= 0_ indicates User B was online at Stage 3. _Timestamp= 1409876031645_ indicates User B was last seen at Sep5, 2014, 12:13:51am UTC.
 ![Disconnect](/images/3.png)

 Method _update_ changes the userload attached to User B. This change is then broadcasted to all Groups that User B has _join_-ed.